Why Did I Start A Low Carb Website?

 Set up accountability groups and find a fitness buddy.
 Make a contract and agree that you are to stick with the diet plan for one year or more.
 “I promise I will not give up the diet…” I recommend two years but that is up to you.

 The group should be about helping each other out and not criticizing if you or someone else falls off the course.
 Remember it’s about the forward progress and how far you’ve come and not about how far you have to go.
 Expect the setbacks in the low carb diet journey, it’s a part of the diet and part of life.
 Just be there for each other.

 Become A Leader of the Low Carb Lifestyle

 Finally, see if there are low carb meet up groups in your area that you can join and if there aren’t any groups then consider starting one.
 They’re easy to form and because of the internet and everyone’s interest in living a healthy lifestyle, you should have a following in no time.
 Meetup group start-up fees are about $15/month and once you get a good following you can ask members for a dollar donation to cover the cost of the group.

-As an added bonus, there is nothing more motivating to stick with a low carb diet when you are leading others to do the same.
+As an additional bonus, there is nothing more motivating to stick with a low carb diet when you are leading others to do the same.
 You are the example; you are their leader, don’t let them down.
 They are counting on you.

 I have discovered that people are very open about their struggles and are willing to share how low carb diets saved their lives.
 It is very inspiring to read about some one’s struggles and how they overcame their health issues.
 Stories and people like these will keep you motivated to stay on course when you feel that you are fluctuating or about to give up.

 Here’s to good living

 Let us begin to live a low carb life.